|

 Robert Peel, who is attributed with their invention.

-improved in the town, with the opening of the Mechanic's Institute
+in the town, with the opening of the Mechanic's Institute in 1825,

-and the Public Library in 1889.
-In the 20th century, Stalybridge
+Public Library in 1889.
+In the 20th century, Stalybridge has seen

-has seen many changes.
-Most of its mills were closed by the
+many changes.
+Most of its mills were closed by the late 1930s.

-late 1930s.
-New housing estates replaced the slums, and new
+New housing estates replaced the slums, and new light industries

-light industries were encouraged by the Industrial Development
+were encouraged by the Industrial Development Committee set up

 Today the town manufactures rubber goods, plastics, chemicals,